mruvimbo/diabetes/README.md

 # diabetes

-# Environments Google Colab and PowerBi
+ Environments Google Colab and PowerBi

-# Instruction on the notebook are added in the notebook as comments.
+ Instruction on the notebook are added in the notebook as comments.

-# The dashboard DAX expressions are included in the file.
+ The dashboard DAX expressions are included in the file.
 Note you need to install PowerBi first.

-# Happy Coding!
+ Happy Coding!

+READ ME:
+The notebook explores a number of models to compare best model